apella1/apella1/README.md

 - 👋 Hi, I’m John Apella.
 - 👀 I’m a React developer.
-- 🌱 I’m currently working on a few React projects.
+- 🌱 I’m currently working on an e-commerce website implemented using React.
 - 💞️ Open to frontend web development roles.
 - 📫 You can email me: apellajohn@gmail.com.
 Twitter: @apella_john.